NeighborTechs

 2. Low Disk Space

 When your hard drive is more than 90% full, everything slows down.
+Windows needs free space for virtual memory, temp files, and system updates.
 Delete old files, empty your recycle bin, and run Disk Cleanup (built into Windows).
 If you're constantly running low, it may be time for an SSD upgrade.

 3. Malware or Viruses

 Malicious software running in the background can use your CPU, memory, and bandwidth.
+Cryptominers are especially common in 2026 — they hijack your processor to mine cryptocurrency, making everything else sluggish.
 Run a full scan with Windows Defender or Malwarebytes.
 If it's deeply embedded, a professional virus removal service can clean it without losing your data.

 4. Outdated Hardware (RAM)

 If your computer has 4GB of RAM or less, upgrading to 8GB or 16GB can make an immediate difference.
-RAM upgrades are one of the most cost-effective performance boosts.
+RAM upgrades are one of the most cost-effective performance boosts — typically $30-$60 for parts.
+In 2026, 8GB is the absolute minimum for comfortable use, and 16GB is recommended if you keep many browser tabs open or use productivity software.

 5. Fragmented Hard Drive (HDD Only)